gar1t/groktest/README.md

 2. Contributions will be accepted via pull requests.

+3. All tests in [`tests.md`](tests.md) should pass.

-3. All source code is formatted using `black` - expect any contribution to be reformatted on this basis.
+4. All source code is formatted using `black` - expect any contribution to be reformatted on this basis.

-4. Before working on a contribution, we recommend opening an issue to get early feedback.
+5. Before working on a contribution, we recommend opening an issue to get early feedback.

-5. We expect contributors to follow generally accepted standards of respect and kindness to others.
+6. We expect contributors to follow generally accepted standards of respect and kindness to others.